alexogeny/freckles/README.md

 - syncs the freckles shell helpers such as the fuzzy `nn` navigator and keeps the workstation ready for daily development

+### Terminal experience

+Provisioning now uses a lightweight CLI spinner for sub-commands and an inline GNOME/TTY dashboard while `setup.py` runs.
+The dashboard keeps the checklist of phases pinned to the top of the terminal and streams contextual log lines for the active task beneath it (similar to Docker builds).
+When running in a non-interactive environment the legacy log stream remains available.

 Ubuntu specific:

 - removes snap